-Although the exact definition of the two parts of the county vary, generally we use the 56 freeway as our divider, and say that those who live above it are in “North County” and those that live below it are in “San Diego Metro” (which includes “East County” & “South Bay” - more on that later).
+Although the exact definition of the two parts of the county vary, generally we use the 56 Freeway as our divider and say that those who live north of it are in “North County” and those who live south of it are in “San Diego Metro” (there's also “East County” & “South Bay” - more on that later).

-North County neighborhoods generally have good (or great) schools, less traffic congestion and a lower transient population.
-With an average high temp of over 70 degrees for six months out of the year, residents of North County can spend their days at one of the many beaches, some of which have an internationally recognized surfing community.
+North County neighborhoods generally have good (or great) schools, less traffic congestion, and a lower transient population.
+With an average high temp of over 70 degrees for six months out of the year, residents of North County can spend their days at one of the many beaches, some of which are internationally recognized surfing communities.
 The Del Mar race track hosts many events including horse racing from mid-July to early September, Friday night concerts, and the San Diego County Fair every summer.
 Another favorite pastime in North County is playing golf at some of the top rated courses.
 Torrey Pines, Aviara, Omni La Costa, The Crossings, or Maderas.

-Metro San Diego neighborhoods tend to be viewed as having more character, with mostly older homes and sometimes lower price points (but, be realistic, this is still San Diego, one of the top five most expensive cities in the US to buy a home).
-Here you’ll also find Balboa Park, the largest public city park in the United States, boasting 1,200 acres of land that includes museums, theatres, restaurants, playgrounds, gardens, walking paths, a golf course and the world-famous, San Diego Zoo.
+Metro San Diego neighborhoods tend to be viewed as having more character and charm, with more older (and many historically designated) homes and sometimes lower price points (but, be realistic, this is still San Diego, one of the top five most expensive cities in the US to buy a home).
+Here you’ll also find Balboa Park, the largest public city park in the United States, boasting 1,200 acres of land that includes museums, theaters, restaurants, playgrounds, gardens, walking paths, a golf course and the world-famous, San Diego Zoo.
 The picturesque beach towns of Mission Beach and Pacific Beach are connected by a 3-mile oceanfront boardwalk which has a carefree vibe year round.

 There are many factors to consider when deciding where to purchase your home.
 While you have to weigh factors outside of neighborhood characteristics, such as your commute to work and proximity to family, ideally you can choose a section of town that fits both your price range and your personality.
-Whether you are urban or suburban, there is certainly a section within San Diego that's right for you.
+Whether you are urban or suburban, there is certainly a place within San Diego that's right for you.